Jorj91/Project_Generative_AI_for_Data_Augmentation/README.md

 | Synthetic images only | **2,170** |
 | Synthetic + classical augmentation | **3,274** |
 | Test set | **3,669** |

+Classical augmentation applies transformations during training (flips, rotations, color jitter) but does not increase the dataset size, while synthetic augmentation generates new images to expand the dataset.

 🧠 Pipeline